scikit-hep/iminuit/status.rst

 Status
 ======

-Continuous integration status of the iminuit master branch.
+Continuous integration status of the iminuit develop branch.

 This is useful for developers to quickly check the status.